jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 When this module is imported, only the `bar` member name is available to import; `foo` stays hidden inside the module.

 Module exports are not just normal assignments of values or references, as you're accustomed to with the `=` assignment operator.
-Actually, when you export something, you're exporting a binding (kinda like a pointer) to that thing (variable, etc).
+Actually, when you export something, you're exporting a binding (kinda like a pointer) to that thing (variable, etc.).

 That means that if you change the value inside your module of an variable you already exported a binding to, even if it's already been imported (see the next section), the imported binding will resolve to the current value.

+//TODO Kyle: "Within your module, this means that if you change the value of a variable you already exported a binding to, even..."?

 Consider: